jacobdufault/fullserializer/README.md

-# Full Json
+# Full Serializer

-Full Json is an extremely easy to use serializer for Unity that *just works*.
+Full Serializer is an extremely easy to use serializer for Unity that *just works*.
 It is as simple as possible but no simpler.
+It currently ships with a robust JSON parser and printer.

-Full Json has been designed to support all Unity export platforms, including tricky ones such as the WebPlayer and iOS.
-Additionally, it has been designed to support full stripping mode on iOS (Full Json does not use exceptions if properly used).
+Full Serializer has been designed to support all Unity export platforms, including tricky ones such as the WebPlayer and iOS.
+Additionally, it has been designed to support full stripping mode on iOS (Full Serializer does not use exceptions).

-Best of all, Full Json is completely free to use and available under the MIT license!
+Best of all, Full Serializer is completely free to use and available under the MIT license!

 ## Why?